 The Rolling Tones Hailing from King’s College London, The Rolling Tones are the current UK Champions of collegiate a cappella for the second consecutive year.
 In 2017, they were the first ever all-female a cappella group to win the University Voice Festival UK in the competition’s history.

 Competing nationally and internationally, they’ve won numerous awards at the International Championships of Collegiate A Cappella and at the Voice Festival UK.
-In early 2018 they broke the record for the highest UK score in the ICCAs, which earned them a place in the final at the Beacon Theatre in New York City.
+In early 2018 they broke the record for the highest UK final score in the ICCAs, which earned them a place at the International Final in New York City.

 They present an exhilarating and original programme of works featuring artists as diverse as Drake and Annie Lennox, as well as original songs written by members of the group.